 Treatment: This infection is easily treatable with antibiotics.

-If you are given an antibiotic to treat an STD, it’s important that you take all of your medicine, even if the symptoms go away.
+If you are given an antibiotic to treat an STI, it’s important that you take all of your medicine, even if the symptoms go away.
 Also, never take someone else’s medicine to treat your illness.
 By doing so, you might make it more difficult to treat the infection.
 Likewise, you should not share your medicine with others.

 Here are some basic steps you can take to help protect yourself from STIs: